-After you’ve tried the form, leave a comment here and tell us if it helped you save any money.
+After you’ve tried the Price Tracker Sheet, please leave a comment on the bottom of this page and tell us if it helped you save any money.

 I just downloaded this form and can’t wait to start using it not just only for groceries but for anything I need to buy or replace.
 The only thing I would like to suggest to Steve and Annette is that it needs a comments line for things like tax, shipping, sale dates and so on as I do buy many things online too (saves gas and wear and tear on my car) and always order the best price on that item with free shipping or the lowest price of shipping offered. ~ Anna